 The Stellenbosch University Botanical Garden is the oldest university botanical garden in South Africa, and boasts a diverse array of plant species, both indigenous and exotic.
 Each section of the garden has its own theme, whether it be water lily ponds, tropical or arid.

 Please note No picnics or plant picking is permitted, and children must be supervised at all times.

 Location Neethling St & Van Riebeeck Street, Stellenbosch Central, Stellenbosch

 Do a personalised tour of the winelands

 Wine Flies is passionate about (good) wine!
 Which is a great starting point for a wine-tour operator!
 So, if you’re looking for a memorable and unique wine-tasting experience in historic Stellenbosch, let them handle your itinerary.
-The scheduled day tours – which run from Monday to Sunday – take guests to a selection of estates (some prominent and some lesser-known), including Middelvlei, Annandale, Lovane Boutique Wine Estate, Villiera Wines, Mitre’s Edge Wine Estate and Vergenoegd Löw Wine Estate.
+The scheduled day tours – which run from Monday to Sunday – take guests to a selection of estates depending on availability – some prominent and some lesser-known – including Middelvlei Wine Estate, Lovane Boutique Wine Estate, Villiera Wines, Mitre’s Edge Wine Estate and Vergenoegd Löw Wine Estate.

 9am – 6pm